A Randomized Evaluation of the Effects of a Preschool Intervention on Child Learning and Women's Economic Empowerment in Tharaka Nithi County, Kenya

 The trial aims to investigate how a well-designed preschool program can improve child development and school readiness, while at the same time improving women's empowerment through improved employment and earnings and better recognition of their roles as mothers.

 Currently preschools in Tharaka Nithi County, Kenya only admit children from 4 years old.
-And while there is a curriculum for their education, schools tend to be under-equipped with learning materials and the implementation of the curriculum is wanting.
+And while there is a preschool curriculum for their education, schools tend to be under-equipped with learning materials and the quality of instruction is low.

-The intervention consists of six main components: A. Expanding admission to 3-year-olds in the current preschools (they currently start at 4), B. Preparing a curriculum to accommodate the 3-year old children (as the curriculum currently starts at 4 years) and improving the teaching practices in the center for all children, including the 4 year olds, C. Developing teacher activity guides to support curriculum implementation, D. Providing developmentally appropriate teaching and learning materials (e.g. picture books, puzzles, games), E. Adding an extra teacher in the preschool class (PP1), and F. Training the teachers in the implementation of the curriculum through teacher-training workshops and in-class coaching.
+The intervention consists of six main components: A. Expanding admission to 3-year-olds in the current preschools (they currently start at 4), B. Adapting the government curriculum to accommodate the 3-year-old children (as the curriculum currently starts at 4 years) C. Developing teacher activity guides to support curriculum implementation suitable for both 3- and 4-year-olds, D. Providing developmentally appropriate teaching and learning materials (e.g. picture books, puzzles, games), E. Adding an extra teacher in the preschool class (PP1), and F. Training the teachers how to use the activity guides and learning materials how to use evidence-based and developmentally-appropriate instructional strategies through teacher-training workshops and in-class coaching.

 A group of specially trained mentors will train the teachers and will oversee the implementation of the intervention, offering support.